ctorgalson/jquery.cookiesplease.js/README.md

 ## Why another cookie plugin?

-There are already lots of plugins like this, but the ones I've looked at suffer from two common problems:
+There are already lots of plugins like this, but the ones I've looked at suffer from a few common problems:

 1. **They often insist on providing their own markup and css**.
 This is aggravating if you're already working with a front-end framework like